riconaranjo/iOS-Curriculum/Workshop 1/Workshop 1.md

 The simplest solution to our problem is to check if the string (value) associated with a key is empty, and if it isn't, then we print our greeting message.

+We can do this with an `if` statement.

 ``` swift
 for student in students.sorted(by: <) {
     if !student.value.isEmpty { // if the string is not empty